fw-real/spade-onliner/README.md

 Here're some of the project's best features:

 *   A built-in token checker to ensure smooth operation.
-*   Seamless token onlining and joining VCs without any patches as of September 2023.
+*   Seamless token onlining and joining VCs without any patches as of May 2024.

 <h2>Installation Steps:</h2>